FTM Top Surgery by Melissa Johnson MD, FACS

 What does the therapist letter need to state for FTM top surgery?

 The letter must be from a licensed social worker, psychiatrist, or psychologist.
 It must state how long you have been in therapy, the diagnosis of gender dysphoria, the duration of time you have been living full-time as the desired gender, and the therapist's opinion regarding your readiness for this next important step in this process.
+The letter must be signed by the therapist.

 Is hormone therapy a requirement for FTM top surgery?